Building Bridges FAQs – Ambassador Program

 Q: How will I know if I have been accepted?

 A: You will receive an email regarding your application, as well as any additional information you need to know to move forward in the process.
-Final decisions will be made no later than April 6th.
+Final decisions will be made mid-May.

 Q: How long does it take to be matched?

-A: All Ambassadors should be matched with their Peer Partners by early June.
+A: All Ambassadors should be matched with their Peer Partners by late May.

 Q: How do I make initial contact with my Peer Partner?